 Jacksonville Symphony Youth Orchestras

-Founded in 1993, the Jacksonville Symphony Youth Orchestras (JSYO) enroll more than 300 young musicians between the ages of 7 and 21, who are admitted through competitive auditions.
+Founded in 1993, the Jacksonville Symphony Youth Orchestras (JSYO) are Northeast Florida’s premier developmental orchestral ensembles serving more than 400 young musicians, ages 7-21, who are admitted through introductory interviews or competitive auditions.

 Participating in the JSYO teaches discipline and teamwork.
 Young musicians also learn the value of hard work and gain self-confidence through the polished performances they give.
 The JSYO not only enriches the lives of their musicians, but also enriches the cultural life of the First Coast community through their many performances and outreach to children’s hospitals, schools, museums and other community organizations and events.